 A market plunge or "correction" makes stocks cheaper.
 If there's a company or sector you've had your eye on, a good time to get in is when prices have been beaten down.

-Don't be wary of taking on new investments while the overall market is in the tank, but do be careful not to go all-in on any one stock.
+Don't be wary of taking on new investments while the overall market is in the tank.
+But you also don't want to go all-in on any one stock, Professor Lee warns.

-"In the global economy, for any individual companies to survive could be very challenging," warns Lee.
-"Many that used to be solid companies have disappeared or have been in trouble in the last 10 years, e.g. Sears, General Electric, Xerox, Eastman Kodak, Lehman Brothers, etc."
+"Many that used to be solid companies have disappeared or have been in trouble in the last 10 years, e.g. Sears, General Electric, Xerox, Eastman Kodak, Lehman Brothers, etc.," he says.